 Running out of any shower necessity is just a temporary annoyance, but it always seems worse when it's an empty can of shaving cream or gel.
 Sure, you could dry shave or use whatever liquid toiletry item is in hands reach, but if you want a truly smooth shave without irritation, you'll want to try one of the following alternatives.
 Some of them might even work better than your can of Barbasol or Skintimate.

-Baby oil allows you to see clearly while you shave, reducing the chances of nicks, cuts, razor bumps, and other skin irritations.
+Baby oil (which is just pure mineral oil) allows you to see your skin better while you shave, reducing the chances of nicks, cuts, razor bumps, and other skin irritations.
 Additionally, its slick nature helps razors work smoothly.
 Just make sure to use only a few drops.
 If you overdo it, your razor might get all gunked up.

 You can also rely on other types of oils in a pinch.
 Coconut oil, olive oil, and even varieties like avocado oil all make shaving simple, smooth, and pain-free.
 As an added skin bonus, oils make for fantastic moisturizers that keep your skin soft after use, and can even help treat skin problems like psoriasis.

-If you're stuck in the shower without shaving cream, hair conditioner is the next best thing.
-Designed to hydrate, conditioner is rich in skin-beneficial ingredients, helps provide a slick surface on your skin, and softens your hairs.
-It works just as well as shaving cream, and can leave your skin feeling softer than usual.
+If you're in the shower without shaving cream, hair conditioner is the next best thing.
+Hair conditioner is rich in skin-beneficial ingredients and designed to hydrate, so helps provide a slick surface on your skin, and softens your hairs.
+It works just as well as shaving cream and can leave your skin feeling softer than usual.

 Don't use conditioner?
-Shampoo is a perfectly good solution, too, and works particularly well when shaving your beard.
+Your shampoo is a perfectly good solution, too, and works particularly well when shaving your beard.
 Shampoo creates a great lather, cleanses the skin and facial hair, and makes shaving simple.

 You may rely on shea butter as your after-shower or post-shave moisturizer, but it can help you get a smooth shave as well.
-Shea butter used in place of shaving cream actually makes it easier for the blades of a razor to smoothly remove hair, allowing for a very close shave.
+Shea butter used in place of shaving cream makes the blades of a razor remove hair more smoothly, allowing for a very close shave.
 As an added bonus, you won't have to apply any lotion when you're finished.

-You definitely have soap on hand at home, so go ahead and grab a bar when you need to shave.
-It'll get the job done, just won't offer any smooth or moisturizing benefits.
-Just make sure to lather up the bar to create a sudsy surface on your skin, or you could end up with some painful razor burn afterwards, and a clogged up razor blade.
+Everyone has soap on hand at home (right?), so go ahead and grab a bar when you need to shave.
+It'll get the job done, just without any smooth or moisturizing benefits.
+Just make sure to lather up the bar to create a sudsy surface on your skin, or you could end up with some painful razor burn afterward, and a clogged up razor blade.

 Happen to have raw honey stocked in your kitchen?
 Break it out and bring it into the bathroom, as it's an excellent moisturizer and shaving aid.
 Although it's messy to apply and sticky wherever it falls, it offers the slick protection you need when you take your razor to your skin.
-Don't worry about it being too thick or too sticky—just add a little water, and it provides a great shaving cream replacement.
+If the honey is too thick or too sticky add a little water to make it a great shaving cream replacement.
 Make sure to rinse your blade off good before storing, though!